Color term: Color-term hierarchy

 Berlin and Kay's study identified seven stages of color distinction systems.
 Each progressive stage features a color term that the previous stages do not.

 Stage I (dark and light)

 Stage I contains two terms, white and black (light and dark); these terms are referenced broadly to describe other undefined color terms.
-For example, the Jale highland group in New Guinea identify the color of blood as black.
+For example, the Yali highland group in New Guinea identify the color of blood as black.
 This is because blood, as a relatively dark liquid, is grouped into the same color classification as black.